djismgaming/djismgaming.github.io/content/posts/proxmox unprivileged lxc SMB and iGPU.md

   - proxmox
   - smb
   - nas
+titl: Mount an SMB share and use iGPU on an unprivileged Debian 12 LXC container in Proxmox
 ---

-# Mount an SMB share and use iGPU on an unprivileged Debian 12 LXC container in Proxmox

 ## Procedure

-Prere
+Pre-requisites:

 Create an unprivileged Debian 12 LXC container.